FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R8

 It is, in some ways, similar to playing a video game.
-We generally play games in stages, saving the game, each time we finish a stage or complete a task.
+We generally play games in stages.
+While playing, we save the game at some instances as per our choice.
 We continue playing, but we could, if necessary, choose to go back to one of the saved states and start over.
-In this manner we could change the state of the game.
+In this manner, we could change the state of the game.

 ..
 L8